DukeLearningInnovation/duke-sakai-skins/README.md

 Requires Node and NPM.
 I recommend using [Homebrew](https://brew.sh/) which makes the install pretty easy. [dyclassrom](https://www.dyclassroom.com/howto-mac/how-to-install-nodejs-and-npm-on-mac-using-homebrew) has a good tutorial.
 I recommend copying the homebrew install command directly from Homebrew's website to ensure you get the right one.

+I'm using the follow versions at this time

+* Homebrew 1.9.3
+* Node 11.6.0
+* npm 6.7.0

 1. Run `git clone https://github.com/DukeLearningInnovation/duke-sakai-skins.git`
 1. Run `npm install`
 1. change the arguments on on scripts:watch to the skin and environment you are developing for.
 The defaults are duke-default and nightly.
 Environment options are: